cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 - POST request to update transaction record(s) for single property/list of properties:
   > `/api/landregistry/update`

-- POST request to update transaction records for all instantiated properties, incl. property price indices:
+- POST request to update transaction records for all instantiated properties, incl. property price indices for instantiated local authorities (i.e. most granular geography for which UK House Price Index is published):
   > `/api/landregistry/update_all`